FYSETC/FYSETC-Prusa-mini-clone-plus/firmware/README.md

 ### 1.1 For plus kit

-There is pre-build firmware for you.
-It is ```RELEASE-4.3.3-Modified-boot2.0.2.zip```(You need to unzip it to get .hex file) beside this `README` file which is base on PRUSA firmware `RELEASE-4.3.3` version.
+There are two pre-build firmwares for you.
+They are ```RELEASE-4.3.3-Modified-boot2.0.2.zip``` and `RELEASE-4.4.1-Modified-boot2.0.2.zip` (You need to unzip it to get .hex file) beside this `README` file which are base on PRUSA firmware `RELEASE-4.3.3` and `RELEASE-4.4.1` version.
 You can directly upload this firmware to the board.
 Follow the [Upload firmware](#jump) instructions.

 ### 1.2 Back to prusa firmware